Daqo New Energy: A Bet on Solar’s Future

 Now it is time to calculate the share price.
 I perform three different calculations that I learned at a Phil Town seminar.
 If you want to make the calculations yourself for this or other stocks, you can do so through the tools page on my website, where you have access to all three calculators for free

 The second calculation is known as the Ten Cap price.
 This represents the return a company owner or stockholder would receive based on the purchase price of the business.
 In simple terms, it is a way to estimate the return on investment, and we want to see a minimum annual return of at least 10 percent.
-However, we cannot make this calculation based on the 2024 results, since cash from operations was negative, even after adjusting for the impairment charges discussed earlier in the analysis.
+However, we cannot make this calculation based on the 2025 or 2024 results, since cash from operations was negative in 2024 and lower than capital expenditures in 2025.

 The final calculation is called the Payback Time price.
-It is a calculation based on the free cash flow per share.
-However, since free cash flow per share was negative in 2024, even after adjusting for the impairment charges mentioned earlier in the analysis, we cannot make this calculation.
+It is based on free cash flow per share and is used to estimate how long it takes to recover the initial investment.
+However, since free cash flow per share was negative in both 2024 and 2025, we cannot make this calculation.

 Conclusion